Dhananjay-97/GenAI/README.md

 # 🚀 Machine Learning Certification Course for Beginners 🤖

-Welcome to our **Machine Learning Certification Course for Beginners**!
+Welcome to **Machine Learning Certification Course for Beginners**!
 Let's dive into what this course offers:

 ## 🎯 Objective